softwaresaved/build_and_test_examples/jenkins/Languages.md

 Build and test code
 -------------------

-* On the configuration page, under the Advanced Project Options heading, click Advanced...
+* On the configuration page, under the General tab, click Advanced...
 * Select Use custom workspace.
 * Enter the directory with your code e.g. one of: